Women are already the majority. Now let’s build a Supermajority.

 Build an online community so that no matter where women live, they are connected to a powerful network of women in every corner of America.

-Mobilize millions of women to demand that the issues we care about are front and center in 2019, the 2020 elections, and beyond.
+Mobilize millions of women to demand that the issues we care about are front and center in 2020 and beyond.

 That women’s equity is essential to the advancement of our humanity as well as the economic, political, and social progress of our country and world.